Radiation Dose Summary for Diagnostic Procedures on FHIR

 1. Provide the diagnostic procedure context to both the Radiation Dose Summary Producer and Consumer actors

-The contextual resources are resources managed by the FHIR server and related to the imaging procedure, and works as a source of truth for these resources:
+The contextual resources are resources managed by the FHIR Server and related to the imaging procedure, and works as a source of truth for these resources:

-4. The ImagingStudy resources: resources describing the performed exams.
+4. ImagingStudy: resources describing the performed exams.

-The FHIR Server is a logical actor which could be part of an EMR related to the patient care.
+The FHIR Server is a logical actor which could be part of an EHR related to the patient care.
 Also, it can be part of the Dose Management System, used to expose radiation summary to third party consumers.

-The FHIR server can implement the following CapabilityStatements:
+The FHIR Server can implement the following CapabilityStatements:

 Radiation Dose Summary Consumer